To the best and most healthy teas

 Green tea is probably the best known for a wide variety of benefits because it’s loaded with antioxidants and nutrients.
 And it’s rich in polyphenols that have effects like reducing inflammation.

-Green Tea contains a lot of EGCG (Epigallocatechin Gallate) which has been studied and found to treat various disease.
+Green Tea contains a lot of EGCG (Epigallocatechin Gallate) which has been studied and found to be helpful with various disease.
 There are also small amounts of minerals found in Green tea which is just one more plus.

 While most green tea does contain caffeine, it’s not nearly as much as coffee.
 However, drinking green tea in the morning or early in the day can be beneficial.